 Alta Badia resort is the perfect destination for family and beginner skiers.
 There are excellent ski schools, good outlets for ski hire and good beginner slopes.
 There are a range of pistes to advance to a variety of skiing for more experienced skiers.

-Inghams offers a seven-night stay at the four-star Hotel Diamant in San Cassiano, the Italian Dolomites.
+Inghams offer a seven-night stay at the four-star Hotel Diamant in San Cassiano, the Italian Dolomites.
 Price from £1,189 per person based on two sharing on a half board basis.
 Price includes return flights and airport transfers.
 To book, visit www.inghams.co.uk/ski-holidays or call 01483 791 114.

 Many thanks to Inghams and Alta Badia Tourism who kindly invited me to visit.
 All thoughts, opinions and mountain hut love are entirely my own.